What is PPC? The All-Encompassing PPC Guide

 Keyword research in a nutshell

-Keyword research allows you to gain insight on how different keywords perform, how much competition there is for that keyword, and what the average cost-per-click is.
+Keyword research allows you to gain insight into how different keywords perform, how much competition there is for each keyword, and what the average cost per click is.

 This information will help you decide whether or not to target a specific keyword.